Impervious.ai Raises Seed Round to Develop the Peer-to-Peer Internet Standard

 Meltem Demirors, Chief Strategy Officer of CoinShares added, "The Impervious Browser represents a new approach to the internet.
 One that defaults to the P2P internet standard and provides consumers with a much needed choice concerning where and how their data is stored and transferred."

-Other investors in this round included XBTO Humla Ventures Fund, Jungle Boys Capital, Bitcoiner Ventures, Lightning Ventures, and Lightning Labs.
+Other investors in this round included XBTO Humla Ventures Fund, Jungle Boys Capital, Bitcoiner Ventures, and Lightning Ventures.

 Sign up for early access to the Impervious Browser, here.